310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% bubble Eichi %}
 Of course.
 All the days I spent here were shining and glittering more than a jewel ever could.

-I'm sure the rest of you students will also get to enjoy a bright, youthful life, just as I did—perhaps even more than I ever did.
+I'm sure the rest of you students will also get to enjoy a bright, youthful life, just as I did — perhaps even more than I ever did.

 Ahh, that makes me jealous.